Grupo Bimbo: 1945–1960

 The brand's ambassador, the Bimbo Bear, was also created in 1945.
-It all began with a bear drawing in a Christmas Card given to Jaime Jorba.
+It was inspired by a bear drawing in a Christmas Card given to Jaime Jorba.
 Anita Mata, Jaime Sendra's wife, was the one who added distinct features such as the hat, the apron, and the bread under its arm.
-Finally, Alfonso Velasco rearranged the shape of the nose to reflect the cleanness, whiteness, and softness.

 By 1948, Grupo Bimbo had nine different products like white bread, toast bread, black bread, sweet bread, buns, and muffins.
 Thanks to the production growth, in 1949, the first branch outside of Mexico City was opened in Puebla, Mexico.

 By the 1950s, Grupo Bimbo took its products to more people with the "38", a delivery truck with speakers that helped promote the products.
 Shortly afterward, the portfolio extended with the addition of Bimbo Bear Donuts, Bimbollos, Medias Noches (hot dog bread), and Colchones.

 On its tenth anniversary, in 1955, Grupo Bimbo had 700 employees and 140 vehicles.
 In 1956, the company opened Bimbo de Occidente (Bimbo of the West) factory with Roberto Servitje as its general manager, and, in 1958, launched Gansito, a chocolate-covered snack cake filled with strawberry jam and cream.

-1961 – 1980
+1961–1980

-In the 1960s, Grupo Bimbo kept expanding with its arrival in Monterrey, Mexico, and its first administrative restructuring in 1963, which lead to the creation of its corporate structure.
+In the 1960s, Grupo Bimbo kept expanding with its arrival in Monterrey, Mexico, and its first administrative restructuring in 1963, which led to the creation of its corporate structure.
 A year later, in 1964, the company acquired the rights in Mexico of Quality Bakers of America's brand, Sunbeam.

 In the 1970s, the company had significant growth in several areas.
 In 1971, Barcel, one of its most important brands, began operations; In 1972, it opened its bakery plant located in Azcapotzalco, Mexico City, the largest in Latin America and one of the ten largest in the world, at the time.

 During this decade, Grupo Bimbo entered the marmalade market with Carmel (1973); inaugurated Suandy and Tía Rosa (1974), began the production of Conchas Bimbo (1975); and launched Ricolino, the company's leading sweets and chocolate brand, and Bubulubu with it (1978).
-By the end of the 1970s, Grupo Bimbo was formed by 3 companies, 12 plants, and 15,000 employees; during this time, Roberto Servitje was appointed CEO.
+By the end of the 1970s, Grupo Bimbo was formed by three companies, 12 plants, and 15,000 employees; during this time, Roberto Servitje was appointed CEO.